royalkingzeher/royalkingzeher/README.md

 You can contact me through raghavmittal26113@gmail.com .

-you can also connect me through Linkedin https://www.linkedin.com/in/raghav-mittal-051012234/ .
+You can also connect me through Linkedin https://www.linkedin.com/in/raghav-mittal-051012234/ .